 At the beginning of this series on the 6 pillars of tree planting, I shared a link to a list of 101 simple acts that I created to help you generate positive impact, and lighten your footprint on the Earth.

 These acts are a combination of mindful decisions made on a daily basis that can ultimately impact our environment.
 Although they are in no particular or fixed order, planting a tree is second on the list.

 I’m glad you asked.

-While I have mentioned in a previous post that biodiversity demonstrates interconnectedness, the sixth pillar—climate regulation – clearly represents a whole.
+While I mentioned in a previous post that biodiversity demonstrates interconnectedness, the sixth pillar—climate regulation—represents the whole.